Mayukh Sen: Personal life

 Sen is queer and of Bengali descent.
 He went to Stanford University, where he studied film.
 While he was an undergraduate, his father was diagnosed with lung cancer, and he moved back to New York to help care for him.
 His father was a film buff, and Sen was drawn to writing about film initially.
 When Sen's father died, he began writing to work through his grief.

-Sen teaches food journalism at New York University.
-He has also taught creative nonfiction classes with Kundiman.
+Sen teaches film and television journalism at New York University.
 He is currently sober.